ArunRamakani/provision-kubernetes-gke/README.md

 ```
 We will be able to see the tweet application comming with the given. http://34.67.155.227/

-# Setup a free domain name
+# Setup a free domain

 Lets add little fun by adding a free domain from Freenom.
 I hae added DNS A record for the domain * "network-international-assesment.tk" * pointing to the kubernetes external IP.